 Asian art is also represented in other areas of the BMA’s collection, including 475 Japanese prints and 1,000 textiles from across Asia.

-The new presentation of the Asian art collection – twice the size of its former space – conveys 2,000 years of innovation by Chinese artists from 2nd century BCE to today, and the impact that has had on cultures around the world.
-The two new galleries, featuring ceramics, furniture, paintings and bronze, jade, and lacquer objects, provide us with an opportunity to better showcase the beauty and strength of the BMA's Asian art collection.
+The presentation of the Asian art collection conveys 2,000 years of innovation by Chinese artists from 2nd century BCE to today, and the impact that has had on cultures around the world.
+These two galleries, featuring ceramics, furniture, paintings and bronze, jade, and lacquer objects, provide us with an opportunity to better showcase the beauty and strength of the BMA's Asian art collection.

 To connect with the Department of Asian Art, please contact Frances Klapthor, Associate Curator for the Art of Asia, or Talia Lieber, Curatorial Assistant, at AAAPI@artbma.org.